 “He loved it, loved it, loved it here,” said Elizabeth Lyle of the 10 years her father lived at Pine Run Retirement Community, Bucks County’s leading senior health care and retirement community.
 “He just blossomed when he got here, so when it came time for me to choose a retirement community, Pine Run was the natural choice.”

-Seeing her dad, Donald Marsh, so fully enjoy his retirement at Pine Run’s lush, 43-acre Doylestown Township senior living community played a pivotal role in Lyle’s decision to move to Pine Run in 2020.
+Seeing her dad, Donald Marsh, so fully enjoy his retirement at Pine Run’s lush, 43-acre campus near Doylestown played a pivotal role in Lyle’s decision to move to Pine Run in 2020.

 “He went to cocktail parties, played pool and became so active.
 He just wasn’t the quiet, not-very-social father that I had known,” said Lyle.
 “Pine Run really brought another dimension to his life.”